c2mon/c2mon/docs/docs/user-guide/client-api/accessing-historical-data.md

 ```
 See also [C2MON properties](/user-guide/server/database).

-!!! info "Note"
-    C2MON currently only supports Oracle, HSQL and MySQL as backing stores.
+> C2MON currently only supports Oracle, HSQL and MySQL as backing stores.
     In the near future we are planning to migrate to time series databases to provide better performance.